Antiochus IV Epiphanes: Persecution of the Jews and the Maccabean revolt

 Local revolts against the Seleucid Empire were not unusual, but most were not successful.
-The revolt that Antiochus IV had triggered in Judea was unusually well chronicled and preserved, however.
-According to the book of 2 Maccabees, while Antiochus was campaigning in Egypt, a rumor spread that he had been killed.
-In Judea, the deposed High Priest Jason gathered a force of 1,000 soldiers and made a surprise attack on the city of Jerusalem.
-Menelaus, the High Priest appointed by Antiochus, was forced to flee Jerusalem during a riot.
-King Antiochus returned from Egypt in 168 BC, enraged by his defeat; he attacked Jerusalem and restored Menelaus, then executed many Jews.
+The revolt that Antiochus IV ultimately triggered in Judea was unusually well chronicled and preserved, however.
+According to the book of 2 Maccabees, the crisis had its origins in the years leading up to the Sixth Syrian War.
+In 171 BC, Antiochus had deposed the High Priest Jason and replaced him with Menelaus, who had offered Antiochus a large bribe to secure the office.
+In 168 BC, when Antiochus was campaigning in Egypt, a rumor spread in Judea that he had been killed.
+Jason gathered a force of 1,000 soldiers and made a surprise attack on the city of Jerusalem.
+Menelaus was forced to flee Jerusalem during the ensuing riot.
+Jason's intention may have been to retake his former office by force and present his reassumption of power as fait accompli to the regency that would take power in the wake of the king's death, assuming that they would allow him to stay in power rather than invite further conflict during a delicate political moment.
+But Antiochus was still alive, and returned from Egypt enraged by the reverse he had suffered at the hands of the Romans and by the Jews' rejection of his chosen candidate for High Priest; he attacked Jerusalem and restored Menelaus, then executed many Jews.